martincipriano/hintr/readme.txt

 * Added: Add a suggestion count to improve performance and prevent showing too many suggestions.
 * Updated: assets/js/hintr.js to replace the use of hashed post.
 Instead check when the local storage was last updated before updating the local storage.
 * Updated: Updated slimselect.js to use the uinminified version
+* Deleted: Remove load_plugin_textdomain() since it is not being used since WordPress 4.6

 == Upgrade Notice ==